TobiasRoland/biased-cats-effect-app-styleguide/README.md

 the Cats Effect/Typelevel ecosystem.
-Not enough space is being used to document the best practices for writing applications in Scala, and this **is** a problem, because it makes it hard for newcomers to learn what 'good' looks like, and it makes it easy for people to get a wrong perception about the actual difficulty curve of Cats Effect and Typelevel libraries.
+Not enough space is being used to document the best practices for writing applications in Scala, and this **is** a problem, because it makes it hard for newcomers to learn what non-library code looks like, and it makes it easy for people to get a wrong perception about the actual difficulty curve of Cats Effect and Typelevel libraries, which I will try and explain in terms of applied examples.

 This repo is my attempt to document the best practices I've found in my work.

 ⚠️ This is a work in progress ⚠️

-* This is ONE WAY to write legible services; others exist.
-What I advocate here is a solid start;
+> This is ONE WAY to write legible services; others for sure exist!
+What I advocate here is a **solid start**;
   no rules are without exceptions.
-I encourage you to try it out on your next project, and then consider the advice I have here - you can then make an active choice to break away from something.
-Ultimately, I don't believe programming should be a matter of dogma, but one of craftsmanship, and craftmanship is a skill acquired through deliberate practice and personal appreciation of what works and what doesn't - for *you*.
+I encourage you to try it out on your next project - you can then make an active choice to break away from something.
+Ultimately, I don't believe programming should be a matter of dogma, but one of craftsmanship, and craftmanship is a skill acquired through deliberate practice and personal subjective appreciation and understanding of tradeoffs made.
+No perfect line of code exist that we can all agree on.

 ## Where is this advice coming from?